-Whether you are interested in heading to the beach for surfing and watersports or learning more about the cultural history of the Algarve, Faro has a fantastic range of varied things to do.
+Whether you are interested in heading to the beach for surfing and watersports or learning more about the cultural history of the Algarve, Faro has a fascinating and diverse range of things to do.

-Here is our guide some of the top sights and attractions to keep you entertained on your holiday.
+Here is our guide to some of the top sights and attractions, to help keep you well-entertained during your holiday.

 Without doubt one of Faro’s most stunning attractions is the Ria Formosa Natural Park.
-It is a beautiful coastal lagoon with a number of islands that was recently voted one of the 7 Natural Wonders of Portugal.
+It is a beautiful coastal lagoon with several islands, and it has been voted one of the Seven Natural Wonders of Portugal.

-You can explore the lagoon on boat tours with the chance for fantastic wildlife watching or simply enjoying the view.
+You can explore the lagoon on boat tours with the opportunity for fantastic wildlife watching – or simply enjoying the view.
 Flamingos and purple swamphen are plentiful here, making Ria Formosa a paradise for birdwatchers.

 Head to the beaches

-This means it is the most developed and also the busiest – you can do everything from sunbathing to watersports.
+This means it is the most developed and also the busiest – you can enjoy everything from sunbathing to watersports.

-If you’re looking for something a little different you can catch a boat out to Ilha da Barretta, also known as Ilha Deserta.
-Here you’ll find a 9km stretch of virtually deserted beach.
+If you are looking for something a little different, you can catch a boat out to Ilha da Barretta, also known as Ilha Deserta.
+Here you will find a nine-kilometre stretch of virtually deserted beach.

-Similarly, Ilha da Culatra has two tiny villages with no roads or cars making the beaches even quieter than Ilha Deserta.
+Similarly, Ilha da Culatra has two tiny villages with no roads or cars, meaning the beaches are even quieter than Ilha Deserta.

 Visit the museums

-Faro has a number of museum and exhibitions showcasing different aspects of the history and culture of the city and the whole of the Algarve.
+Faro has several museums and exhibitions showcasing different aspects of the history and culture of the city and the whole of the Algarve.

-At the heart of the city is the Museu Municipal, which charts the history of Faro including periods under Roman, Muslim and Christian rule and how the place has evolved over time.
+At the heart of the city is Museu Municipal, which charts the history of Faro including periods under Roman, Muslim and Christian rule, and how the area has evolved over time.

-A little way outside the town centre, you can find the Faro Jewish Heritage Centre.
-This is a cemetery that holds 76 beautiful marble gravestones as well as a tiny museum that features a number of artefacts and original furniture from an 1820 synagogue.
+A little way outside the town centre is the Faro Jewish Heritage Centre.
+This is a cemetery that has 76 beautiful marble gravestones, as well as a tiny museum featuring artifacts and original furniture from an 1820 synagogue.

 Explore the churches

-Some of the other major points of interest in the town are the churches.
-Undoubtedly worth a visit is Igreja do Carmo.
-It is pretty but unassuming from the outside with a white façade and twin bell towers, dating back to 1719.
+Other major points of interest in the town are centred on the churches.
+Unquestionably worth a visit is Igreja do Carmo.
+It is pretty but unassuming from the outside, with a white façade and twin bell towers, and dates to 1719.

-But the main reason to come here is to see the rather macabre but captivating Capela dos Ossos or Chapel of Bones.
+Nevertheless, the main reason to visit here is to see the rather macabre but captivating Capela dos Ossos – or Chapel of Bones.

-Built using the bones and skulls of 1,245 monks buried in a nearby cemetery, the chapel was constructed in 1816 and is undoubtedly one of the city’s unique features.
+Built using the bones and skulls of 1,245 monks buried in a nearby cemetery, the chapel was constructed in 1816 and is one of the city’s exceptional features.

-For more of the cultural heritage you can see the cathedral, known locally as Se de Faro.
+For more cultural heritage you can visit the cathedral, known locally as Se de Faro.
 An impressive piece of 13th century architecture, it is one of the National Monuments of Portugal.

 Excursions and day trips

-Faro is also one of the major transport hubs of the Algarve and makes for a fantastic base for day trips and excursions to other towns and attractions in the region.
+Faro is also one of the Algarve’s major transport hubs, and makes for a fantastic base for day trips and excursions to other towns and attractions in the region.

-Alternatively if you head to the north you can find the village of Estoi, which is known for its eye-catching pink palace which was constructed in 1909.
+Alternatively, if you head to the north you can find the village of Estoi, which is known for its eye-catching pink palace constructed in 1909.